 Guermont is governed and led by General Meteris Sloane, a renowned Realmsworn.
 The General of Guermont always holds the equivalent rank of Duke.
 It is the task of the General to ensure that soldiers are trained to the exacting standards of the king.
-This has been the case of millennia and predates Kyrix's reign.
+This has been the case since the early days of Savlinor.
 The Royal Oath sworn by the Baloren line has resonated strongly with the Realmsworn of Guermont and relations between Idrisol and Guermont have historically been very good.
 The Realmsworn of Guermont are committed to upholding their vow to this way of life.
-As such, life before and after Kyrix came into power remains much the same in Guermont.